c-layer/contracts/tutorials/02-BasicTokenCompliance.md

 ##### 4- Seize tokens

-Although we froze our friend and we locked the token, we can still recover our tokens.
+Although we froze one friend and prevented another friend to receiven, we can still recover our tokens.
 To do that we need to seize it with the following commands:

 ```javascript